 In June 2015, she was invited as a guest speaker to the 50th Anniversary Congress of the Japanese Physical Therapists Association.
 Their international symposium on the “World Physical Therapy Challenge for the Profession” included a panel of speakers from Japan, Taiwan, Malaysia, the Philippines, Thailand and Korea, providing rich networking opportunities to share their experiences, visions and perspectives for the collective benefit of the profession in Asia.

 Chan is also an expert in the area of lactation and breastfeeding.
-In 2014, she became a Certified Lactation Counselor through the U.S.’s Academy of Lactation Policy and Practice, and, in December 2016, an International Board Certified Lactation Consultant—one of only four such professionals in Macau.
+In 2014, she became a Certified Lactation Counselor through the U.S.’s Academy of Lactation Policy and Practice, and, in December 2016, an International Board Certified Lactation Consultant—one of only four such professionals in Macao.
 She also serves as Director of the Macau Breastfeeding Association.
 She is proud to include breastfeeding support and counselling among the services available at PhysioOne Centre.

-Chan’s other passions include reading, traveling and good food.
+Chan’s other passions include reading, travelling and good food.
 Her recent favourite books include Room by Irish-Canadian author Emma Donoghue and The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing by revolutionary Japanese organising consultant Marie Kondo.

-Since moving back to Macau, Chan and her family have found it a great hub for travelling around Asia.
+Since moving back to Macao, Chan and her family have found it a great hub for travelling around Asia.
 With a myriad of diverse Asian metropolises within a 5-hour flight radius, her favourite cities include Tokyo, Osaka, Kyoto, Bangkok, Hua Hin, Taichung, Taipei, Seoul, Shanghai and Beijing.
 She often combines passions together by enrolling in international professional development courses while visiting her favourite cities.